sandy366/LearnAI-KnowledgeMiningBootcamp/resources/finished-solutions/finished-solution-lab-azure-search.md

 Here are suggestions for the challenge at the end of the [Azure Search Lab](../../labs/lab-azure-search.md)

 The commands below should be types in the Search Explorer **Query string** bar.
+Use `Ctrl+F` to make sure your queries are working as expected.

 1. Return only the first document: `$top=1`